 Delete a port to remove the port entry from a Device.
 When a port is down, the information in the Port Profile screen is read-only.
+You can delete a port that is down.

-You can delete a port that is down out-of-band KVM or Serial interface provided by the port will be removed from the node.
+Important: If you delete a port that is associated with a node, the associated out-of-band KVM or Serial interface provided by the port will be removed from the node.
 If the node has no other interfaces, the node will also be removed from CC-SG.